Ensembl/gti-genesearch/doc/search/implementations.md

 ### `DivisonAwareSequenceSearch`

 The REST sequence endpoints are currently limited in that EG and e! genomes are provided by two different URLs, and performance in EG is very poor unless a `genome` parameter is passed.
-To deal with these two limitations, `org.ensembl.genesearch.impl.DivisionAwareSequenceSearch` accepts nested queries where the top level field name is the name of the genome, with the nested sub-queries being those normally passed to `EnsemblRestSequenceSearch`.
+To deal with these two limitations, `org.ensembl.genesearch.impl.SequenceSearch` accepts nested queries where the top level field name is the name of the genome, with the nested sub-queries being those normally passed to `EnsemblRestSequenceSearch`.
 Each query is checked against a list of genomes from Ensembl (lazily loaded from an instance of `ESSearch` for genomes) and dispatched to one of two `EnsemblRestSequenceSearch` instances (EG or e!).

 This is a very unusual implementation which makes it unsuitable for exposure directly to the outside world.
 Therefore, sequences fields are included as a nested field in the info file.